-Compliance with legal obligations
+b) Compliance with legal obligations

-What kind of Personal Information do we collect and hold?
+3. What Personal Information do we collect and hold?

-In order to offer or provide you with our services, we are likely to collect a wide range of Personal Information about you.
+In the course of our relationship with you, we are likely to collect a wide range of Personal Information about you.
 The type of Personal Information that we may collect will depend on our relationship with you, and the circumstances of collection.
 In general, the Personal Information we collect about you may include (but is not limited to):

 - your first and last names;